 The second phase of the Ransomware Preparedness Assessment is the Technical Assessment phase which includes Penetration Testing and Social Engineering, both designed to help organizations recognize that the human element plays a very significant role in cybersecurity risk.

-Penetration Testing focuses on testing a company’s external and internal defense systems to assess their ability to effectively detect and respond to a malicious actor.
-This is done through the execution of an internal, external, and web applicational penetration tests, as applicable, that simulate a real-world attack against the defense systems.
+Penetration Testing focuses on testing a company’s external and internal defense systems to assess its ability to effectively detect and respond to a malicious actor.
+This is done through the execution of internal, external, and web applicational penetration tests, as applicable, that simulate a real-world attack against the defense systems.

 For Social Engineering, A-LIGN conducts a series of campaigns in an attempt to compromise the credentials of both privileged and non-privileged users to gain access to information systems.
 This could include phishing, spear phishing, pretexting, or vishing, among a variety of other options, and is based on the desired scope of the organization.

 For both types of tests, A-LIGN works closely with the company to understand how they want to be tested based on their specific areas of concern and priorities.
 In addition, A-LIGN ensures they outline the rules of engagement before the test starts.

 Following the completion of the Technical Assessment, the company will receive a Penetration Test report as well as a Social Engineering report that includes a summary of the tasks completed, the results, and the recommended actions that will enable the company to be in a more secure position.